thycotic/ac-docs/admin/getting-started/mobile.md

 ## Mobile App Settings

-In the mobile app you can change the PIN, unregistern and access application logins that are setup for your company.
+The mobile app also lets you change your PIN.
+Provides an unregister option and in-app browsing of applications that are setup for your company profile.

 ### Unregister